Single parent: Divorced parents

-Children and divorce

 Child custody in reference to divorce refers to which parent is allowed to make important decisions about the children involved.
 Physical custody refers to which parent the child lives with.
 Among divorced parents, "parallel parenting" refers to parenting after divorce in which each parent does so independently; this is most common.
 In comparison, cooperative parenting occurs when the parents involved in the child's life work together around all involved parties' schedules and activities, and this is far less common.
 After a certain "crisis period," most children resume normal development; however, their future relationships are often affected, as they lack a model upon which to base a healthy long-term relationship.
 Nonetheless, as adults children of divorcees cope better with change.

-Children are affected by divorce in many different ways, varying by the circumstances and age of the child.
-Young children ages two to six are generally the most fearful of parental separation, and often feel abandoned or confused.
-Both boys and girls have the same amount of trouble coping, but often show this in different ways.
-Nonetheless this age group adapts best to their situations, as they are often too young to remember their non-custodial parent vividly.
-Children ages seven to twelve are much better at expressing emotions and accepting parentage breakage, but often distrust their parents, rely on outside help and support for encouragement, and may manifest social and academic problems.
-Adolescents cope the worst with divorce; they often struggle most with the change, and may even turn away from their family entirely, dealing with their situation on their own.
-They often have problems expressing feelings, similar to far younger children, and may have adjustment issues with long-term relationships due to these feelings.
 Keeping in touch with both parents and having a healthy relationship with both mother and father appears to have the most effect on a child's behavior; which leads to an easier time coping with the divorce as well as development through the child's life.
 Children will do better with their parents divorce if they have a smooth adjustment period.
 One way to make this adjustment easier on children is to let them "remain in the same neighborhoods and schools following divorce."

-Single woman births